chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.12 - 2015-02-10 =
+* Adjust image array to use feat img first, then content images, then fallback.
+It WAS like this but Facebook changed in which order they prioritize the image they use first.
+So - I'm trying to keep up with them.
+* Use full size featured image now instead of large.
+* Better metadata code filtering
+* Some code cleanup
+* Start dating releases in changelog and backdate some of the old ones.
+I find this very useful in other plugins so here we go.

-= 2.0.11 =
+= 2.0.11 - 2014-07-31 =
 * Check for relative URLs in post thumbnails images - props -> github.com/jjeaton
-* fixes problem w/ strings in image array
+* Fixes problem w/ strings in image array
-* flip image array. this will move your default image (if you have one) to the top of the array but Facebook pulls it the way they want anyways.
+* Flip image array. this will move your default image (if you have one) to the top of the array but Facebook pulls it the way they want anyways.

-= 2.0.10 =
+= 2.0.10 - 2014-04-18 =
 * Remove deprecated argument from `get_the_excerpt`.
 Fixes PHP Notice. props -> github.com/jjeaton

-= 2.0.9 =
+= 2.0.9 - 2014-04-17 =
 * bump og:image size to large like beta/dev version. bigger is better. but size doesn't matter? well it's large now
 * tested to WP3.9

-= 2.0.8 =
+= 2.0.8 - 2014-03-13 =
 * update html namespace to prefix (ogp.me) from xmlns (facebook)
 * dont run buffer if in a feed
 * fixed media uploader link

-= 2.0.7 =
+= 2.0.7 - 2012-10-25 =
 * fixes bug with certain plugins not showing description tags properly
 * added back self-close on meta tags to preserve xhtml compatability, html5 is forgiving. core does this.